 Check out Your Local Library for Exercise Classes

-Many libraries offer events aside from the traditional story times to get kids and their parents moving.
-Our local library, Northern Tier, offers a toddler/preschool exercise program.
+Many libraries offer programs aside from the traditional story times to get kids and their parents moving.
+Our local library, Northern Tier, speficially offers a toddler/preschool exercise program.
 This fun program in Gibsonia includes running, dancing, obstacles and yoga.
 The class also encourages parents and caregivers to move along with the kids, making it great for the whole family.

 Find a Workout to do at Home on YouTube